-Escape to Kauai for a Valentine’s Day celebration of love.
+Escape to Kauai for Valentine’s Day, to an island where love reigns supreme.
 Caressed by warm tropical breezes, idyllic beaches, majestic canyons and cliffs and most of all, an incredibly warm Aloha spirit, Kauai embraces lovers like no other isle.
 One of my favorite Hawaiian myths tells us when Mother Nature swept over the Pacific Ocean in a burst of hormonal ecstasy more than 500 million years ago, she created that green pearl of love called Kauai and made it into a paradise for lovers.
 The island is small enough to explore over a long weekend while still leaving space for coveted cuddle time.
 Locals cherish the beauty and serenity of Kauai.
 Lovers sense its aura of calm and kindness as it sets the stage for romance, not only on Valentine’s Day, but every day of the year.

 Where to Stay.
 The Garden Isle offers great diversity giving you a wide choice of where to stay and what to do during your romantic retreat.
 Wherever you stay, you’re merely a stroll from mile-long stretches of glittering sand beaches.
 Grand resorts, boutique hotels and more modestly priced bed and breakfast type accommodations are plentiful.
 Island cuisine is fresh and flavorful with farm-to-fork menus, fresh baked goodies and a plethora of eateries that run the gamut from roadside shacks and food trucks to five-star white-tablecloth dining.
 On my last visit, I stayed at the magnificent Westin Princeville Ocean Resort Villas on Kauai’s North Shore.
 An oasis of calm, this was where I captured rainbows rising over Hanalei Bay with its green mountainous backdrop, enjoyed haute cuisine in the Princeville’s fine dining restaurants and explored the local food truck casual lunch scene.
 Be sure and savor the sunsets at the Princeville Ocean Resort.
 Often the sunset watching is so attention-grabbing that you and your lover will find yourselves wrapped in the moment-holding your breath-as the blue of the sky and sea slowly warms to flame and clouds frame their edges in gold.
 Call it a “being in the moment” experience.